Brandon Hall (American football)

-Brandon Hall (born January 15, 1976) is an American football coach.
-He is currently the Assistant Coach / Safeties for the University of Oklahoma Sooners football.
-He was most recently the interim head coach and defensive coordinator at Troy University.
-He has previous coordinator experience at Broken Arrow High School in Oklahoma, Central Oklahoma, and Jacksonville State in Alabama.
+Brandon Hall (born January 15, 1976) is an American football coach who is currently the safeties coach at the University of Oklahoma.
+He was previously the coordinator at Broken Arrow High School in Oklahoma, Central Oklahoma, Jacksonville State, and Troy.

 Coaching career

 Oklahoma

 Hall began his coaching career as an undergraduate student assistant coach for the Oklahoma Sooners football team for the 1998 season.
 He was a member of the Oklahoma staff until 2005 in different roles.
-Hall was a student assistant from 1998–2000 under Brent Venables and then-head coach Bob Stoops, a graduate assistant in the 2001–2002 season, and a defensive quality control coach from 2003 to 2005.
+Hall was a student assistant from 1998 to 2000 under Brent Venables and then-head coach Bob Stoops, a graduate assistant in the 2001–2002 season, and a defensive quality control coach from 2003 to 2005.
 During the 2000 football season, Hall and the Sooners won the 2001 Orange Bowl, thus claiming the 2000 NCAA National Championship.

 Northern Iowa

 In 2006, Hall was the linebackers coach at Northern Iowa.

 Broken Arrow High School

 Hall was the defensive coordinator and coached the linebackers at Broken Arrow High School in Broken Arrow, Oklahoma for the 2007 season.